gl-inet/docs3.x/docs/setup/travel_ac_router/first-time_setup.md

 ### 3) Admin Panel
-After language and password setting, you will enter the web Admin Panel of the router.
+After the initial setup, you will enter the web Admin Panel of the router.
 It allows you to check the status and manage the settings of the router.
 Please refer to [Admin Panel](internet.md) for the detailed instructions.

 ![admin panel](https://static.gl-inet.com/docs/en/3/setup/travel_ac_router/first-time_setup/main_ui.jpg)